 Base salaries are set once per year as part of the compensation review process.
-In May 2021, the Compensation Committee reviewed the base salary levels for Messrs.
+In June 2023, the Compensation Committee reviewed the base salary levels for Messrs.
 McGahn and Kosiba.
-Management recommended, and the Compensation Committee and the Board (in the case of our chief executive officer) agreed, (i) that no changes would be made to Mr. McGahn's base salary in fiscal 2021, and accordingly, Mr. McGahn's salary remained at \$525,000, and (ii) to increase Mr. Kosiba's base salary from \$325,000 to \$345,000.
-Such change to Mr. Kosiba's base salary was effective as of April 1, 2021.
-The base salary increase for Mr. Kosiba was based on a review of his performance during fiscal 2020 relative to both his and our company's goals and competitive salary data provided by our Compensation Committee's independent compensation consultant, Radford.
+The Compensation Committee and the Board (in the case of our chief executive officer) approved, (i) an increase to Mr. McGahn's base salary from \$525,000 to \$600,000, and (ii) an increase to Mr. Kosiba's base salary from \$365,000 to \$380,000.
+Such changes to base salary were effective as of June 25, 2023.
+The base salary increases for each of Mr. McGahn and Mr. Kosiba were based on a review of their respective performance during fiscal 2022 relative to both of their and our company's goals and competitive salary data provided by our Compensation Committee's independent compensation consultant, Compensia.
+Prior to such base salary increase, Mr. McGahn's last base salary increase was in May 2020, and before that was May 1, 2012.